jorgegv/rage1/doc/DATAGEN.md

   activated and deactivated during the game, this setting defined the initial state.
 * `HERO`: defines hero properties in this screen.
 Arguments:
-  * `STARTUP_XPOS`,`STARTP_YPOS`: startup hero coordinates in this screen, of this is the initial screen.
+  * `STARTUP_XPOS`,`STARTUP_YPOS`: startup hero coordinates in this screen, of this is the initial screen.
 * `ITEM`: positions an inventory item on the screen.
 Arguments:
+  * `NAME`: the name of the item
-  * `NAME`: the Btile that will be used to draw the item
+  * `BTILE`: the Btile that will be used to draw the item
   * `ROW`,`COL`: top left position of the item, in char cell coordinates
-  * `ITEM_INDEX`: item index in the game inventory (0-15)
 * `ENEMY`: defines an enemy on the screen.
 Arguments:
   * `NAME`: a name for this enemy.
 It is _not_ needed that it matches the sprite name
   * `SPRITE`: the name of the sprite to be used for this enemy
   * `MOVEMENT`: how the enemy moves.
 For the moment, this can be only `LINEAR`, and the following arguments refer to this movement type.
     * `XMIN`,`YMIN`,`XMAX`,`YMAX`: bounds for the enemy movement, in pixel coords.
 The sprite will never move outside this rectangle.
     * `BOUNCE`: 1 if the enemy bounces against obstacles, 0 if it goes through them.
 Enemies _always_ bounce against their bounding rectangles (XMIN,YMIN,XMAX,YMAX).
     * `INITX`,`INITY`: initial position for the sprite in pixel coords
     * `DX`,`DY`: coordinate increments when moving.
 Can be signed for defining the movement direction.
     * `SPEED_DELAY`: delay between different positions of the enemy (defines the speed of the enemy).
 Specified in 1/50s (screen frames)
     * `ANIMATION_DELAY`: delay between different sprites frames to be used for drawing the enemy, specified in 1/50s (screen frames)
     * `SEQUENCE_A`: (optional) name of the first animation sequence.
 If not specified, 'Main' is assumed
     * `SEQUENCE_B`: (optional) name of the second animation sequence.
 If not specified, 'Main' is assumed
     * `INITIAL_SEQUENCE`: (optional) name of the initial animation sequence.
     If not specified, 'Main' is assumed
     * `SEQUENCE_DELAY`: (optional) delay between animation sequence runs (screen frames)
     * `CHANGE_SEQUENCE_HORIZ`: (optional) if this flag is 1, the enemy sprite will switch from animation sequence A to B and viceversa when bouncing
     horizontally: sequence A for incrementing X, sequence B for decrementing X
     * `CHANGE_SEQUENCE_VERT`: (optional) if this flag is 1, the enemy sprite will switch from animation sequence A to B and viceversa when bouncing
     vertically: sequence A for incrementing Y, sequence B for decrementing Y

 `CHANGE_SEQUENCE_HORIZ` and `CHANGE_SEQUENCE_VERT` animations should be
 used separately and never together in the same enemy.